WHO Regional Office for the Eastern Mediterranean

 The WHO Regional Office for the Eastern Mediterranean is the regional office of the World Health Organization that serves 22 countries and territories in West Asia, North Africa, the Horn of Africa and Central Asia.
-It is one of the WHO's six regional offices around the world.
+It is one of WHO's six regional offices around the world.

 History

 All the regional divisions of WHO were created between 1949 and 1952.
-They are based on article 44 of WHO's constitution, which allows the WHO to "establish a [single] regional organization to meet the special needs of [each defined] area".
+They are based on article 44 of WHO's constitution, which allows WHO to "establish a [single] regional organization to meet the special needs of [each defined] area".
 Many decisions are made at regional level, including importance discussions over WHO's budget, and in deciding the members of the next assembly, which are designated by the regions.